avandriets/go-microservices/README.md

 ## Endpoints
 * http://localhost:9000/read-csv-file (GET) initiate processing csv file that stored inside container

-I understand that I should use POST method and upload file to the server and than processing it but it is just for test purpose to initiate processing
+I understand that I should use POST method and upload file to the server and then processing it but it is just for test purpose to initiate processing

 * if you want start services not in docker you should do something with data file go-microservices/data/data.csv